m3db/m3/README.md

 M3 contributors and maintainers have monthly (every four weeks) meetings.
 Join our M3 meetup group to receive notifications on upcoming meetings:
 [https://www.meetup.com/M3-Community/](https://www.meetup.com/M3-Community/).

+Recordings of past meetups can be found here: vimeo.com/user/120001164/folder/2290331.

 ## Office Hours

 Members of the M3 team will hold office hours on the third Thursday of every month from 11-1pm EST. In order to join, make sure to sign up for a slot here: [https://calendly.com/chronosphere-intro/m3-community-office-hours](https://calendly.com/chronosphere-intro/m3-community-office-hours).